-- Solution: To identify the cause of the error, capture a service level debug trace to confirm that the database exception is occurring. - If the database exception is caused by the connection limitation on AIX, you will see the following message in the service level debug trace:
+- Solution: To identify the cause of the error, capture a service level debug trace to confirm that the database exception is occurring. - If the database exception is caused by the connection limitation on AIX, the following message appears in the service level debug trace:

-SQL1224N A database agent could not be started to service a request, or was terminated as a result of a database system shutdown or a force command.
+${\rm SQL1224N}$ A database agent could not be started to service a request, or was terminated as a result of a database system shutdown or a force command.

-See the solution for this problem in "DB2 error message SQL1224N is issued when you connect to DB2" on page 99.
+See the solution for this problem in "DB2 error message SQL1224N is issued when you connect to DB2" on page 117.

-If the error is caused by the presence of a datetime value constraint, you will see a message similar to the following message in the service level debug trace (the exact message depends on the datetime constraint in the message set):
+If the error is caused by the presence of a datetime value constraint, a message similar to the following message appears in the service level debug trace (the exact message depends on the datetime constraint in the message set):